I’m in shock, waking up with Tim gone on Monday morning. Usually not my favorite morning of the week, but this Monday it seems unbearable.

 “I thought you were using them in Jill’s article on staff harassment.”

 “For the issue. we’ll graffiti over them with joke names for each staffer.”

 “You plan to sell these as playing cards?”

 “Well, Minehan’s desperate to earn money toward his tuition.
 I’ll pay for the printing.
 He’ll sell them.
 After reimbursing me, he can pocket the profit.
-Since we’re defaming other students, I doubt the Lampoon would want to claim responsibility.”
+Since we’re defaming other students, I doubt the Lampoon will want to claim responsibility.”